A young girl and a man with painted faces, at an outdoor festival.

 Festival Franco-Ontarien | Ottawa Tourism

-Many exciting Francophone events are held throughout the year—from music concerts and festivals to film screenings and festivals, art markets and food festivals.
+Many exciting Francophone activities occur throughout the year—celebrations and shows, film festivals and screenings, art markets and food festivals.

-Here are some of the top Francophone festivals and events taking place throughout the year across Ontario.
+Here are some of the significant Francophonie festivals and events held in Ontario.

 Festival franco-ontarien (Franco-Ontarian Festival)

-This annual Francophone musical extravaganza is held in Parc Major’s Hill, Ottawa.
-Featuring Francophone performers from Ontario, Canada and beyond, the festival is filled with concerts, street art and family-friendly entertainment.
+This spectacular French music festival takes place annually at Major's Hill Park in Ottawa.
+Featuring Francophone artists from Ontario, Canada and abroad, the festival offers concerts, street art and family entertainment.

 Festival de la Curd (St-Albert Curd Festival)